github/octocatalog-diff/doc/optionsref.md

-        --puppet-binary STRING       Full path to puppet binary globally --to-puppet-binary STRING    Full path to puppet binary for the to branch --from-puppet-binary STRING  Full path to puppet binary for the from branch --[no-]from-puppetdb         Pull "from" catalog from PuppetDB instead of compiling --[no-]parallel              Enable or disable parallel processing
+        --puppet-binary STRING       Full path to puppet binary globally --to-puppet-binary STRING    Full path to puppet binary for the to branch --from-puppet-binary STRING  Full path to puppet binary for the from branch --[no-]parallel              Enable or disable parallel processing
-        --puppetdb-ssl-ca FILENAME   CA certificate that signed the PuppetDB certificate --puppetdb-ssl-client-cert FILENAME
-                                     SSL client certificate to connect to PuppetDB --puppetdb-ssl-client-password-file FILENAME
+        --[no-]from-puppetdb         Pull "from" catalog from PuppetDB instead of compiling --puppetdb-ssl-client-password-file FILENAME
                                      Read password for SSL client key from a file --puppetdb-ssl-client-password PASSWORD
+                                     Password for SSL client key to connect to PuppetDB --puppetdb-ssl-client-key FILENAME
+                                     SSL client key to connect to PuppetDB --puppetdb-ssl-ca FILENAME   CA certificate that signed the PuppetDB certificate --puppetdb-ssl-client-cert FILENAME
-                                     Password for SSL client key to connect to PuppetDB --facts-terminus STRING      Facts terminus: one of yaml, facter --puppetdb-url URL           PuppetDB base URL
+                                     SSL client certificate to connect to PuppetDB --facts-terminus STRING      Facts terminus: one of yaml, facter --puppetdb-url URL           PuppetDB base URL
-        --puppetdb-ssl-client-key FILENAME
-                                     SSL client key to connect to PuppetDB --puppet-master-ssl-client-key STRING
-                                     Full path to key file for SSL client auth to Puppet Master globally --to-puppet-master-ssl-client-key STRING
-                                     Full path to key file for SSL client auth to Puppet Master for the to branch --from-puppet-master-ssl-client-key STRING
-                                     Full path to key file for SSL client auth to Puppet Master for the from branch --puppet-master STRING       Hostname or Hostname:PortNumber for Puppet Master globally --to-puppet-master STRING    Hostname or Hostname:PortNumber for Puppet Master for the to branch --from-puppet-master STRING  Hostname or Hostname:PortNumber for Puppet Master for the from branch --puppet-master-api-version STRING
-                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) globally
-        --to-puppet-master-api-version STRING
-                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the to branch --from-puppet-master-api-version STRING
-                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the from branch --puppet-master-ssl-ca STRING
+        --puppetdb-api-version N     Version of PuppetDB API (3 or 4) --puppet-master-ssl-ca STRING
                                      Full path to CA certificate that signed the Puppet Master certificate globally --to-puppet-master-ssl-ca STRING
                                      Full path to CA certificate that signed the Puppet Master certificate for the to branch --from-puppet-master-ssl-ca STRING
                                      Full path to CA certificate that signed the Puppet Master certificate for the from branch
-        --puppet-master-ssl-client-cert STRING
+        --puppet-master-ssl-client-key STRING
-                                     Full path to certificate file for SSL client auth to Puppet Master globally --to-puppet-master-ssl-client-cert STRING
+                                     Full path to key file for SSL client auth to Puppet Master globally --to-puppet-master-ssl-client-key STRING
-                                     Full path to certificate file for SSL client auth to Puppet Master for the to branch --from-puppet-master-ssl-client-cert STRING
+                                     Full path to key file for SSL client auth to Puppet Master for the to branch --from-puppet-master-ssl-client-key STRING
-                                     Full path to certificate file for SSL client auth to Puppet Master for the from branch --fact-override STRING1[,STRING2[,...]]
+                                     Full path to key file for SSL client auth to Puppet Master for the from branch --fact-override STRING1[,STRING2[,...]]
                                      Override fact globally
         --to-fact-override STRING1[,STRING2[,...]]
                                      Override fact for the to branch
         --from-fact-override STRING1[,STRING2[,...]]
                                      Override fact for the from branch
+        --puppet-master-ssl-client-cert STRING
+                                     Full path to certificate file for SSL client auth to Puppet Master globally --to-puppet-master-ssl-client-cert STRING
+                                     Full path to certificate file for SSL client auth to Puppet Master for the to branch --from-puppet-master-ssl-client-cert STRING
+                                     Full path to certificate file for SSL client auth to Puppet Master for the from branch --puppet-master-api-version STRING
+                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) globally
+        --to-puppet-master-api-version STRING
+                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the to branch --from-puppet-master-api-version STRING
-        --pe-enc-url URL             Base URL for Puppet Enterprise ENC endpoint --pe-enc-token-file PATH     Path containing token for PE node classifier, relative or absolute --pe-enc-token TOKEN         Token to access the Puppet Enterprise ENC API
+                                     Puppet Master API version (2 for Puppet 3.x, 3 for Puppet 4.x) for the from branch --puppet-master STRING       Hostname or Hostname:PortNumber for Puppet Master globally --to-puppet-master STRING    Hostname or Hostname:PortNumber for Puppet Master for the to branch --from-puppet-master STRING  Hostname or Hostname:PortNumber for Puppet Master for the from branch --pe-enc-url URL             Base URL for Puppet Enterprise ENC endpoint --pe-enc-token-file PATH     Path containing token for PE node classifier, relative or absolute --pe-enc-token TOKEN         Token to access the Puppet Enterprise ENC API